 Atlanta Jazz Festival

 One of the reasons Atlantans love living in this Southern metropolis is because of the myriad of outdoor festivals that take place throughout the year.
 The Atlanta Jazz Festival gets summertime started with a bang during Memorial Day weekend and is country’s largest free jazz festival.
-Located in the beautiful Piedmont Park, this free festival brings together some of the jazz world’s most celebrated artists to perform for thousands of jazz enthusiasts and fans.
+Located in the beautiful Piedmont Park, this free festival brings together some of the jazz world’s most celebrated artists to perform for an estimated 150,000 jazz enthusiasts and fans each day.
+The festival includes three stages around the park including the Mainstage, International Stage & the Beer Garden Stage

 In addition to listening to great musicians and enjoying the scenic qualities of Piedmont Park, attendees can also partake in some amazing food, art, jewelry and other local fare.
-Some attendees prefer to pack their own basket with wines, cheeses and other delicious treats as this outdoor concert is the ideal setting to spread out a blanket and relax with friends and family.
+Some attendees prefer to pack their own basket with food and drinks (no glass containers) and other delicious treats as this outdoor concert is the ideal setting to spread out a blanket and relax with friends and family.

 For those jazz enthusiasts who want to expose children to this unique cultural art form, there is a Kidzone which offers up activities and other interactive games that keep children entertained and introduce them to the powers of jazz music while attending the festival.